 The highly controversial “Untitled” album marked a very strange phase in Nas’ life and career.
-Intending to name the album after a slur, he was prevented from naming the album as he liked so he had to resort to “Untitled.”
-Surprisingly enough, Nas nailed the mainstream records this time around with records such as the dynamic “Hero” on the album.
+Intending to name the album after a slur, he was prevented from naming the album as he liked and had to resort to using “Untitled.”
+Surprisingly enough, Nas nailed the mainstream records this time around with songs such as the dynamic “Hero” on the album.
 Even so, Nas built this album to be a political product of the time, discussing everything from the Obama campaign to criticisms of the Bush administration.
-Due to the political landscape at the time playing a huge role in the album, you find that the album doesn’t age well compared to the times and events of today, but like all albums on the lower end of the list, there are many gems to be uncovered on this project.
+Due to the political landscape at the time playing a huge role in the album, you find that the album doesn’t age well compared to the times and events of today, but similar to all albums on the lower end of the list, there are many gems to be uncovered on this project.

 14. The Lost Tapes 2 (2019)

 The highly anticipated sequel to the cult classic compilation, The Lost Tapes, had a rather interesting reception from fans.
 Many found the album to be very underwhelming despite having a stacked roster in terms of production.
 Producers from RZA to Pharrell to Pete Rock all provided contributions to the album so expectations were sky high.
 Despite, a minor amount of unnecessary tracks, the album is cohesive as it maintains the same energy all throughout and the takeaways tracks are some of the best Nas songs we’ve received since his 2012 release, Life Is Good.
 Tracks like “Tanasia” and “Queen’s Wolf” show how Nas hasn’t stepped far from his creativity when it comes to his pen.
 A very overlooked project in Nas’s discography, The Lost Tapes 2 tapped into another chamber of Nas writing as he takes a more creative approach with each song on the album.